Culture of Pittsburgh: Recreation

 Close by the Phipp's Conservatory is the Schenley Park Golf Course, a public golf links.
 Kennywood Park is widely regarded by rollercoaster enthusiasts to have some of the best rollercoasters in the world, including several early 20th century wooden coasters: the Racer, the Thunderbolt, and the Jackrabbit.
 A water park owned by Kennywood, Sandcastle, is another local amusement park.

 Counter-culture

-Pittsburgh has recently gained attention as a burgeoning center for counter-culture.
+Pittsburgh has recently gained attention as a burgeoning center for counter-culture, as well as punk music.
 The annual Pennsic War, the Society for Creative Anachronism's largest re-enactment of pre-17th-century Europe, is hosted nearby.
-Anthrocon, the world's largest anthropomorphics convention (better known as furry convention), returns every summer to the David L. Lawrence Convention Center.
+Anthrocon, one of the world's largest furry conventions, returns every summer to the David L. Lawrence Convention Center.
 The Pittsburgh Cacophony Society is also very active, and in 2008, the Pittsburgh Burning Man community launched a winter regional burn event called Frostburn.